 A person with a disability is not automatically entitled to have an assistance animal.
-Reasonable accommodation requires that there is a relationship between the person's disability and his or her need for the animal [PH Occ GB, p.
+Reasonable accommodation requires correlation between the person's disability and their need for the animal [PH Occ GB, p.
 179].

 A PHA may not refuse to allow a person with a disability to have an assistance animal merely because the animal does not have formal training.
 Some, but not all, animals that assist persons with disabilities are professionally trained.
 Other assistance animals are trained by the owners themselves and, in some cases, no special training is required.
 The question is whether or not the animal performs the assistance or provides the benefit needed by the person with the disability [PH Occ GB, p.
 178].